ICG : Notification of Transactions of Directors

 Notification of Transactions of Directors

-The Company wishes to announce that it received notice on 24 February 2022 that Amy Schioldager, a Non-Executive Director of the Company, had purchased 10,000 ordinary shares in the Company at an average price of £17.17.
+The Company wishes to announce that it received notice on 1 March 2022 that Stephen Welton, a Non-Executive Director of the Company, had purchased 5,000 ordinary shares in the Company at an average price of £16.56.

-As a consequence of the above transaction Amy Schioldager and connected persons had an interest in 20,000 ordinary shares in the Company, representing less than 0.01% of the total issued share capital (excluding treasury shares) of Intermediate Capital Group PLC.
+As a consequence of the above transaction Stephen Welton and connected persons had an interest in 60,000 ordinary shares in the Company, representing 0.02% of the total issued share capital (excluding treasury shares) of Intermediate Capital Group PLC.

 Contacts